Chichester, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 55.1 km2, of which 54.9 sqkm are land and 0.3 sqkm are water, comprising 0.50% of the town.
 The highest point in Chichester is an unnamed summit at 1015 ft above sea level, midway between Garvin Hill (985 ft) to the east and Plausawa Hill (1000 ft) to the west in neighboring Pembroke.
 All three summits are less than one mile apart.
 The west side of Chichester drains to the Soucook River in Loudon, while the east side drains to the Suncook River, which forms the town's northeast border with Pittsfield.
 Both rivers are tributaries of the Merrimack River.

 The town is sparsely populated, with most of the commercial development concentrated along US 202 (Dover Road) and NH 28 (Suncook Valley Road).
-The civic center of town, with the town hall, Methodist church, and town historical society, lies near the intersection of Main Street and Center Street, about 1 mile north of US 202.
+The civic center of town, with the town hall, Methodist church, and town historical society, lies near the intersection of Main Street, Canterbury Road, and Center Road, about 1/2 mi northeast of US 202.